caas-team/caas-project-monitoring/app-readme.md

 # Preconditions

+* This app available in app catalog within Git repo or Helm chart repo

 * Installed [Rancher Monitoring](https://github.com/rancher/charts/tree/release-v2.7/charts/rancher-monitoring) in the cluster incl. the [rancher-monitoring-crd](https://github.com/rancher/charts/tree/release-v2.7/charts/rancher-monitoring-crd).
 Important is the usage of the same CRD version between cluster-monitoring and project-monitoring.
 Ask the administrator for the installed version.
 CRDs may have new features or values.